DidierSpaier/slint-translations/localization/README.md

 After an update of ${name}.adoc, update (not recreate) ${name}.pot, like this: po4a-updatepo -M UTF-8 -m ${name}.adoc -f asciidoc -p ${name}.pot

-To convert back a PO file to asciidoc format a command like this one can be used example for French as sopekn in France: po4a-translate -f asciidoc -m HandBook.adoc -M UTF-8 -l fr_FR.${name}.adoc -p fr_FR.${name}.po
+To convert back a PO file to asciidoc format a command like this one can be used example for French as spoken in France: po4a-translate -f asciidoc -m HandBook.adoc -M UTF-8 -l fr_FR.${name}.adoc -p fr_FR.${name}.po